Production Assistants

 Studio Familiarity

-Our PAs are familiar with major complexes including Hengdian World Studios, Qingdao Oriental Movie Metropolis, and Beijing and Shanghai studio facilities.
+Our PAs know the major complexes well, including Hengdian World Studios, Qingdao Oriental Movie Metropolis, and the Beijing and Shanghai studio lots.

 04.